 Direct Aid Program (DAP) General Guidelines

 The day-to-day administration of the Direct Aid Program (DAP) is the responsibility of Australia's overseas Posts.
-The program coordination function is located within the Executive, Planning and Evaluation Branch of the Australian Department of Foreign Affairs and Trade (DFAT).
+The program coordination function is located within the Executive Branch of the Australian Department of Foreign Affairs and Trade (DFAT).

 At each post a DAP Committee is formed to consider applications and to agree on the post's strategic DAP plan.
 The Committee would normally be chaired by a DFAT officer at the post, and may include other Australia-based staff at the post, locally engaged staff, or members of the local community.
 The Committee makes recommendations to the Head of Mission, who makes the final decision on funding.

 There are a range of approaches for sourcing applications, according to local circumstances.
 Some Posts may conduct annual application rounds, while other Posts may respond to requests on a case-by-case basis.
 On occasion, Posts may invite particular communities to identify a project.

 Eligibility for funding

 In selecting projects to fund, post DAP Committees need to ensure that projects have developmental outcomes, and are consistent with the foreign and trade policy, and public diplomacy objectives of the Post.
+All projects funded by DAP must qualify as Official Development Assistance (ODA) as defined by the OECD comprehensive guidance, including the “Is it ODA?” factsheet.

 Attention should be given to projects providing direct benefits to those most in need in the local community, including vulnerable or disadvantaged groups, children and youth.

 As a general rule, the following activities and inputs are not funded:

 - payment of salaries or fees for consultants and advisors, where they constitute a major cost component;

-- micro-finance projects or micro-credit schemes that involve a return of money.
+- micro-credit schemes or any other project that involves return of money

-The focus must be on activities that have a direct, practical, immediate impact.
+The focus should be on activities that have a direct, practical, immediate impact, including capacity building projects, particularly in the areas of governance and human rights engagement.

 Consideration may at times be given to small-scale community activities that have prospects of eventually generating commercial benefits where the community can demonstrate to the satisfaction of post that proceeds from the activity will be reinvested in the project.